pola-rs/polars-book/user_guide/src/dsl/intro.md

 ### Window expressions (split-apply-combine)

-A polars expression can also do a do an implicit GROUPBY, AGGREGATION, and JOIN in a single expression.
+A polars expression can also do an implicit GROUPBY, AGGREGATION, and JOIN in a single expression.
 In the examples below we do a GROUPBY OVER `"groups"` and AGGREGATE SUM of `"random"`, and in the next expression we GROUPBY OVER `"names"` and AGGREGATE a LIST of `"random"`.
 These window functions can be combined with other expressions, and are an efficient way to determine group statistics.
 See more of those [group statistics here](/howcani/misc/group-statistics.md)